 Located southwest of the district and 24 kilometres away from the capital is Jerudong.
 While mainly a residential area, the Jerudong Park Playground is located here, as well as three medical facilities, hotels, country clubs and an equestrian centre.

 Tutong is 30 minutes away from the capital, and is the country’s most ethnically diverse district.
 It is home to four Bornean ethnic groups: Tutong, Kedayan, Dusun and Iban.
-Visitors often flock the district for its impressive destinations which exhibit natural beauty such as Tasek Merimbun, Seri Kenangan Beach, Bintudoh Greenspring Resort, Ukong Sago Factory, Wasai Batu Mapan Recreational Park and Bukit Ambog.
+Visitors often _ock to the district for its impressive destinations which exhibit natural beauty such as Tasek Merimbun, Seri Kenangan Beach, Bintudoh Greenspring Resort, Ukong Sago Factory, Wasai Batu Mapan Recreational Park and Bukit Ambog.

 Brunei’s largest district, Belait, is the source of the Sultanate’s wealth and prosperity.
 Most of the country’s petroleum industry runs in this quiet oil district, situated roughly 100 kilometres away from the capital.
 Seria and Kuala Belait are the district’s largest towns.